kidby/react-training-test/README.md

 ## React Training Test

-React Training Test is a web application built with React that does the following: presents a user with an option, then the user is given another question.
-When the user picks an option from the question, they are shown another question with more options.
-This is repeated until the final option is selected, then an answer (the last selected option) is displayed.
+React Training Test is a web application built with React that does the following:
+  - Presents a user with a question and options
+  - When the user picks an option from the question, they are shown another question with more options
+  - This is repeated until the final option is selected
+  - Then the answer (the last selected option) is displayed

 ### Technologies used

 - Create React App
-- npm - package manager
 - Redux - state management
 - React Router - navigation
 - CSS Modules - styling
 - Jest & Testing Library - tests
-- Express - API Server
+- Express - Server
 - Ajv - Data validation

 ## Installation